 NN/g’s definition of usability is highly pragmatic.
 It is generally tied to how easily and quickly can people interact with your site.

-In some industries, an attractive looking website is the most important criteria to the site’s audience.
+In some industries, an attractive-looking website is the most important criterion to the site’s audience.

 Another perspective on page experience comes from StoryBrand.
 In a nutshell, how clearly do your homepage and product/service pages explain what you do and the value of what you do to a visitor.
 How can a visitor who understands the value easily buy from you immediately or engage in a sales process?

 This is counter to a common poor experience of a visitor having to struggle to figure out what exactly it is that your company does.

 A website may seem fast to a user but still have a low PageSpeed, according to Google.

 Google wants the time from when a page starts loading to the time when any part of a page’s content is rendered on the screen to be less than 1.8 seconds.

 Google wants to see 2.5 seconds or less for the largest image or text block to become visible, relative to when the page first started loading.